Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/color_key.rst

 .. figure:: /images/compositing_node-types_CompositorNodeColorMatte.png
    :align: right

-   Color Key Node.
+   Color Key node.

-The color key node creates a matte based on a specified color of the input image.
+The Color Key node creates a matte based on a specified color of the input image.

 Inputs